 The wife also complains that her husband has been in a very bad mood.
 This brings forth the Friar's sermon on ire.
 In it he cites exempla from many obscure sources.
-This particular section is, as Ruggiers points out, totally beyond the intelligence of the Summoner, the teller of the tale.
-After concluding the sermon, the Friar orders the sick man to shrive himself and then to give money to the friar's order so that they may enlighten the universe.
+This particular section is, as Ruggiers points out, totally beyond the intelligence of the Summoner, the teller of the tale.87 After concluding the sermon, the Friar orders the sick man to shrive himself and then to give money to the friar's order so that they may enlighten the universe.

 When the sick man gives him an insult rather than money, the Friar displays the very wrath that he has been preaching against.
-Ruggiers believes that from this point on it becomes apparent that the Summoner is the speaker.
-Toward the end of the tale, Jenkins, another man in the Friar's district, tries to figure a way to apply the insult to the whole order.
+Ruggiers believes that from this point on it becomes apparent that the Summoner is the speaker.88 Toward the end of the tale, Jenkins, another man in the Friar's district, tries to figure a way to apply the insult to the whole order.
 Ruggiers concludes:

-We pass back and forth between his the Summoner's revenge upon the Friar of the Prologue and the revenge of Thomas upon the hypocritical friar, enforced in the conclusion of the tale by the subtler implied revenge of Jenkins upon the whole order of friars.
+We pass back and forth between his the Summoner's revenge upon the Friar of the Prologue and the revenge of Thomas upon the hypocritical friar, enforced in the conclusion of the tale by the subtler implied revenge of Jenkins upon the whole order of friars.89 which the author describes.
+He also claims that records show that these friars; like the Summoner's friars, were collecting funds to enlarge their buildings.90 Even if this theory is not correct, it is certain that Chaucer intended to display the misdeeds prevalent in the mendicant orders during this time.